Dr. Zach Egger and Katie Luthy, PA-C, offer Botox injections for treatment of chronic migraines as well as cosmetics.

 You'll get several shots of Botox around your head and neck once every 12 weeks to dull or prevent migraine headaches.
 You may need 30 to 40 shots in all, and you'll get an equal number on each side of your head.

-If you suffer from severe headaches or migraines, or are just looking to remove fine lines and wrinkes, schedule a consultation with Dr. Egger today.
-He'll discuss the benefits of Botox and how it can help you.
+If you suffer from severe headaches or migraines, or are just looking to remove fine lines and wrinkles, schedule a consultation with Dr. Egger or Katie Luthy, PA-C today.
+They will discuss the benefits of Botox and how it can help you.
 Call (308) 995-6111 or schedule an appointment online.